 - In an IVF procedure, a woman goes through multiple hormonal injections to retrieve mature eggs while the eggs are in the ovaries.
 The IVM procedure retrieves the eggs when immature, and the woman is spared from the injections.

-- IVF patients undergo three ultrasounds, five blood tests and hormone injections within a month.
+- IVF patients undergo 4-5 ultrasounds, 2-3 blood tests and hormone injections within 2 weeks.
 The new IVM procedure requires a few blood tests and transvaginal ultrasounds that are completed in less than a week.

 Benefits of IVM Procedure

 Here are some benefits of the IVM procedure:

 - Since IVM calls for less fertility medication, it reduces the risk of OHSS, a rare but potentially serious complication.

 - IVM is cheaper than IVF as it involves fewer medications, tests and injections.

 - The regimen of IVM treatment is shorter than IVF.